SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification

 \subsection{DreamNet}

-Building on top of SleepNet, our DreamNet is devised to simulate biological dreams during sleep.
-It enhances existing sleep connections with a novel ``dream connection'', utilizing a full autoencoder setup.
+Building on the SleepNet framework, DreamNet is designed to simulate and leverage processes of representation reconstruction.
+It enhances existing enrichment connections with a novel ``reconstruction connection'', utilizing a full pre-trained autoencoder setup.
 Additionally, DreamNet learns augmented features by reconstructing hidden states using an autoencoder, akin to how a system might refine its internal models based on recalled information.